Sunbird-Ed/Sunbird-MCP/sunbird_mcp/README.md

 ## Suggested System Prompt to start with
 You are a Resource Finder for learners, utilize the tools:
-You can ask for follow up questions if necessary
+You can ask for follow up questions if user query is too vague
 ```
 1.search_sunbird_content to find the required resources
 VALID_FILTERS = {